Chaturvediharsh123/RapidAid-/README.md

-# 🚨 AI Civic Command Center
+# 🚨 RAPIDAID

-AI-powered civic complaint intelligence platform that allows citizens to report issues, automatically analyzes complaints using AI agents, prioritizes emergencies, and routes them to the appropriate government department.
+Rapidaid is a civic complaint intelligence platform that allows citizens to report issues, automatically analyzes complaints using AI agents, prioritizes emergencies, and routes them to the appropriate government department.

 ---